Error-42/zusischewe/readme.md

 - Does this cause data loss? – Usually not.
 - Should you trust this to not cause data loss and not make a backup of the data? – No.
 - Does the program understand the files it works with and the connections between them? – No.
-- Does the program use how the official timetables are layed out? – Yes.
+- Does the program use how the official timetables are laid out? – Yes.
 - Does this mean it will break very easily? – Yes.
 - Is this a command line application? – Yes.
 - Should I know what a command line application is? – To use the program, yes.
 - Is it really easy to deadlock Zusi with this? – Yes.
+- Does Zusi routesetting just break sometimes with this? – Yes.

 For usage, run with `--help`.